GalacticSandwich/LangSite/README.md

 # LangSite
-A template for building a simple website showcasing a Constructed Language
+A template for building a simple website for showcasing Constructed Languages